wp-plugins/nextgen-facebook/readme.txt

 If there are Open Graph Warnings, read them carefully -- usually they explain that the information they *already have* for this webpage is in conflict with the Open Graph information now being presented.
-This might be just the published and modified times, or (if the webpage was liked or shared previously) the title and image Facebook has saved previously.
+This might be just the published and modified times, or (if the webpage has already been liked or shared) the title and image Facebook has saved previously.

 == Changelog ==

+= v.1.5
+* Added the "Add NextGEN Gallery Tags" option to include the featured (or default) image tags from the NextGEN Gallery.
+* Added the "Content Begins at a Paragraph" option to ignore all text before the first &lt;p&gt; paragraph in the content (not the excerpt).
+This might be useful for photography oriented websites that have thumbnails, captions, etc. preceeding their content.
+* Added the "Use WP-WikiBox for Description".
+This is an option very few, if any, besides myself will find useful.
+If you use the WP-WikiBox plugin's function in your theme's templates (and not the shortcode), then you can enable this option to use your page or post tags and title to retrieve content from Wikipedia.

 = v1.4.1 =
 * Small fixes to the article:tag and article:author after finding additional information on these meta tags.